Dispatch's Second Chance (and The Game Awards Predictions)

 I want to be careful because

 it is exactly the length of a television episode.
-That's the length.
+Yeah.

 I think this length is perfect because it is exactly the sort of patience that you would have to absorb a narrative and feel like you get to an end point and you can stop at that moment or you can keep going, whatever you want to do.